jbroll/nmea-widget/README.md

 # NMEA Widgets

-A modern web application for visualizing NMEA GPS data in real-time using Web Serial API.
-Built with Preact, TypeScript, and Tailwind CSS.
+A modern React/Preact component library for visualizing NMEA GPS data in real-time using the Web Serial API.
+Built with TypeScript and Tailwind CSS.

 ## Features